omnivector-solutions/osd-documentation/master/_sources/installation.rst.txt

-   Machine  State    DNS            Inst id        Series  AZ  Message 0        started  10.34.166.18   juju-01ab62-0  bionic      Running 1        started  10.34.166.187  juju-01ab62-1  focal       Running 2        started  10.34.166.222  juju-01ab62-2  focal       Running
-   3        started  10.34.166.219  juju-01ab62-3  focal       Running
+   Machine  State    DNS            Inst id        Series  AZ  Message 0        started  10.34.166.18   juju-01ab62-0  bionic      Running 2        started  10.34.166.222  juju-01ab62-2  focal       Running 3        started  10.34.166.219  juju-01ab62-3  focal       Running
    4        started  10.34.166.218  juju-01ab62-4  focal       Running
    5        started  10.34.166.66   juju-01ab62-5  focal       Running

-Once the workload status is *active* and the agent status is *idle*, the Slurm cluster is ready for use.
+Once the workload status is *active* and the agent status is *idle*, the SLURM cluster is ready for use.

 You can see the status of your cluster by running the ``sinfo`` command:

 .. code-block:: bash

-   $ juju run --unit slurm-configurator/0 sinfo
+   $ juju run --unit slurmcltd/0 sinfo
-   PARTITION         AVAIL  TIMELIMIT  NODES  STATE NODELIST juju-compute-GsLk    up   infinite      1   down juju-01ab62-3 configurator*     inact   infinite      1   idle juju-01ab62-1
+   PARTITION         AVAIL  TIMELIMIT  NODES  STATE NODELIST juju-compute-GsLk    up   infinite      1   down juju-01ab62-3

 The nodes start in *down* state with a ``Reason = New node``, so when you add more nodes to the cluster, they will not execute the jobs from que queue.
 This